For today’s post, I’m combining my two favorite worlds: food AND running.

 A question I get asked often is “What fuel do you use for longer runs?”
 I have two answers.

 #1.
 Blue gatorade mixed with water, and it has to be blue, and it has to be Gatorade.
-Don’t gimme that G2 stuff.
-Gatorade by itself is TOO sweet for me, so I learned to mix with water.
+Don’t give me the G2 stuff.
+Gatorade by itself is TOO sweet for me (and no surprise full of sugar), so I learned to mix with water.
 I have tried: Gu, Powerade, coconut water (two different brands), an Advocare thing, and lemon-lime gatorade.
 If you (like me) have autoimmune intestinal probs, try out different fuels BEFORE your race!!!
 Some things will NOT agree with you, and it’s a solid idea to figure that out before you start your race.
 No shame in the fuel belt game if you need to bring your own fuel for a half-marathon.
 You are fuel-belt fabulous.
 Don’t let anyone tell you otherwise.

 #2.
 Say hello to my little friend: